 The tax credit is valid for 10% of the cost of a slew of home improvement projects.
 These include a new, energy-efficient roof, for example, or an eco-friendly power system may all be eligible.

-Other home systems might actually be covered entirely, depending on your circumstances.
+Other home systems might be covered entirely, depending on your circumstances.
 You might be in luck if you need a new central air system, furnace, water heater, or other air quality device.

 Check out Rewiring America’s IRA calculator for a complete breakdown of every tax credit, discount, and rebate you may be entitled to.
 This tool allows you to plan for when this act becomes active.